WillNetsky/dsp/03-command_line.md

 > > example: find /path -type f -print | xargs rm

 > > This command takes the result of find (which is printing out all of the files within /path) and pipes it into xargs.
 Xargs takes the list of filenames and adds each as an argument to rm.
 Effectively this will remove every file within /path.
-This could also possibly work with the command "rm `find /path -type f`"; however, it may fail depending on the number of files found and the max command line length of the system
+This could also possibly work with the command "rm `find /path -type f`"; however, it may fail depending on the number of files found and the max command line length of the system.